cetrulin/Data-Streams-Online-Classification-WEKA-MOA-Algorithms/README.md

 Task & Evaluation
 ====
 EvaluateChunksTwoFiles, in '/moa/tasks',  evaluates test and train in parallel to allow online evaluation for non-stationary environments in presence of concept drift.
 Albeit this is not the only Task that can be run in MOA for this purpose.
-For example, run_example.sh uses EvaluateInterleavedTestThenTrain as task (http://www.cs.waikato.ac.nz/~abifet/MOA/API/classmoa_1_1tasks_1_1_evaluate_interleaved_test_then_train.html).
+For example, run_example.sh uses [EvaluateInterleavedTestThenTrain](http://www.cs.waikato.ac.nz/~abifet/MOA/API/classmoa_1_1tasks_1_1_evaluate_interleaved_test_then_train.html) as task.